Insulation and draught-proofing guides

 Be a real turn off!
 Leaving lights, TVs, computers and radios on when there’s no one in the room is an obvious waste of money and energy.
 Some appliances also use a lot of energy in standby mode, particularly if they are older appliances.

 When replacing appliances look at the energy ratings.
 Appliances are responsible for a significant proportion of a typical home’s electricity bill: Televisions, set-top boxes, digital TV recorders, DVDs and DAB radios combined are responsible for around a fifth of a typical home’s electricity bill.
 Computer Equipment – household computers, printers, monitors and laptops on average make up around a further 13%.
 When you need to replace an appliance, you will have an opportunity to replace it with a more efficient one.

 Useful websites for further information

 Energy Savings Trust.
 Their website provides information about saving energy.

 Cambridge Carbon Footprint.
-This website has useful resource relating to thermal imaging camera and also more generally about reducing energy use.
+This website has useful resources relating to thermal imaging cameras and also more generally about reducing energy use.

 Green our Herts.
-This website provides resources to help you make your home greener, as well as other information relating to reduce carbon use more generally.
+This website provides resources to help you make your home greener, as well as other information relating to reducing carbon use more generally.